IBM-Bluemix-Docs/containers/cs_planning.md

 ## Comparison of lite and standard clusters
 {: #cs_planning_cluster_type}

 You can create lite or standard clusters.
-Create lite clusters to get familiar and test Kubernetes capabilities or create standard clusters to  use full Kubernetes capabilities to deploy apps.
+Try out lite clusters to get familiar and test a few Kubernetes capabilities, or create standard clusters to use the full capabilities of Kubernetes to deploy apps.
 {:shortdesc}

 |Characteristics|Lite clusters|Standard clusters|